Squidward Tentacles: Voice

 Squidward's voice is provided by actor Rodger Bumpass, who voices several other SpongeBob SquarePants characters, including Squidward's mother.
 While creating the show and writing its pilot episode in 1997, Hillenburg and the show's then-creative director Derek Drymon were also conducting voice auditions.
 Mr. Lawrence, who had worked with Hillenburg and Drymon on Rocko's Modern Life, was Hillenburg's first choice for the role.
 Hillenburg had invited Lawrence to audition for all the show's characters.
 Instead of Squidward, Hillenburg decided to give Lawrence the part of Plankton, the series' villain.

 According to Bumpass, Squidward was "a very nasally, monotone kind of guy".
 He said the character became interesting to perform because of "his sarcasm, and then his frustration, and then his apoplexy, and so he became a wide spectrum of emotions".
 Tom Kenny, the voice of SpongeBob, describes Bumpass recording his lines in the studio, saying, "I love watching Rodger ...
 He's right next to me".
 According to Kenny, when Bumpass "goes apoplectic" as Squidward while recording, his head turns red, "and you're afraid he's going to have an embolism".

 Several of the show's crew praise Bumpass for his performance and similitude to the character.
 Kenny called Bumpass "brilliant" and said, "[he] is sort of like Squidward".
 Staff writer Kent Osborne said, "I remember thinking about how much Rodger talks and acts like Squidward.
 That's why it's such a good voice—he's so connected to it".
 However, Bumpass said, "I'm not him and he's not me, but what I'm required to do for him and what I am enabled to do for him is what makes it like me.
 It fits my particular talents and skills very well.
 So in that respect, yeah, he is me, but I am not the cranky, sarcastic, underachieving kind of guy that he is.
 He's easy to fall in, I will say that."

-Squidward's voice has been compared to that of Jack Benny's.
+Squidward's voice has been compared to that of Jack Benny.
 Kenny said, "To me, there's something just so funny about that Jack-Benny-loyal-to-nobody character that Rodger Bumpass does such a great job of playing [...]
 Squidward".
 Arthur Brown, author of Everything I Need to Know, I Learned from Cartoons!, said that Squidward "sounds a lot like Jack Benny".
 Bumpass repudiated the relationship, saying "Jack Benny, no. Although he does have this observational sarcasm he occasionally brought out."